1st Guards Uhlans

-Established in 1819 as Garde-Landwehr Kavallerie Regiment, they were a light cavalry regiment of Uhlans of the Royal Prussian Army.
+Established in 1819 as the Garde-Landwehr Kavallerie Regiment, they were a light cavalry regiment of Uhlans of the Royal Prussian Army.
 The regiment was later reorganised as heavy cavalry Uhlans and renamed into 1.
-Garde Ulanen Regiment (1826) and fought in the Austro-Prussian and Franco-Prussian war.
+Garde Ulanen Regiment (1826) and fought in the Austro-Prussian War and Franco-Prussian War.
 In World War I the regiment was part of the Guards Cavalry Division fighting on the Western and Eastern Front.